gabyx/ApproxMVBB/README.md

 | Unit Cube       | 140'000'000     |    7.0 s |

 ``approximateMVBB`` runs ``approximateMVBBDiam`` and performs a grid search afterwards (here 5x5x5=25 directions with  5 optimization runs for each)
 It seems to take a long time for 140 million points.
-The most ineffiecient task is to get a good initial bounding box.
+The most inefficient task is to get a good initial bounding box.
 This takes the most time as diameter computations are performed in 3d and then all points are projected in the found diameter direction in 3d and another diameter in the projected plane in 2d is computed.
 Afterwards the point cloud is sampled (not just random points, its done with a grid) and convex hull, minimal rectangle computations are performed over the grid directions.
 These algorithms could be made faster by exploiting the following things:
 * Use an axis aligned bounding box as the initial bounding box for the grid search (not implemented yet)
-* Parllelism for the projection -> (CUDA, threads)
+* Parallelism for the projection -> (CUDA, threads)

 --------------------------
 Multithreading Support